 2-5 Ecosystem

-Next.js has a great community that continues to grow.
-On Github, you can read interesting conversations and discuss RFCs.
-The Vercel team is clear about the direction of the framework and also accepts proposals from the community.
+Next.js has a wonderful community that continues to grow.
+You can read interesting conversations and discuss RFCs on Github.
+The Vercel team is clarifying the direction of the framework and is open to suggestions from the community.

-There are many examples of integration with various tools such as Headless CMS, CSS-in-JS, and auth.
+There are many examples demonstrating integration with various tools such as Headless CMS, CSS-in-JS, and auth.

 The easiest and recommended way to start a new Next.js project is to use create-next-app.